The Ruby Prince (Punjabi folktale): Sources

 The tale was originally printed in the late 19th century and identified as a Punjabi tale.
 Later publications sourced it as from Pakistan.

 According to Richard Carnac Temple, the tale was collected by author Flora Annie Steel from a Jaṭṭ boy of Dobuldan in Rohtak district.

-Pakistani writer and poet Shafi Aqeel published another version of the tale, titled Laal Shahzada, in Urdu, which was translated into English as Prince Ruby by writer Ahmad Bashir.
+Translation

+The tale was also translated to Russian with the title "Сын змеиного царя" ("Son of the King of the Snakes").

 Summary

-While walking on the road, a Brahman finds a shining red ruby on the ground.
+While walking on the road, a Brahman finds a shining red Ruby on the ground.
 He picks it up and pockets it into his garments.
 Feeling hungry, the Brahman enters a corn-merchant's shop and offers the ruby as payment for the food.
-The corn-merchant stuns at the sight of the ruby, clearly worth more than anything in his store, and suggests the Brahman takes it to the king.
+The corn-merchant is stunned at the sight of the ruby, clearly worth more than anything in his store, and suggests the Brahman takes it to the king.

 The Brahman sells the ruby to the king for a lakh of rupees and goes on his merry way.
 The king then gives the ruby to the queen for safekeeping, and she hides it in a locked trunk.
 Twelve years later, the king decides to open up the casket to see his ruby, but a youth comes out of it.
 The king questions the youth about his appearance and the fate of the ruby.
 The youth answers he is the Ruby Prince, and that is the only answer he can give.
 The king then orders him to be exiled from the kingdom from this perceived affront.